 Within this mixed-methods, patient-oriented knowledge mobilization study we are working along side the Saskatchewan Health Authority and partnering with the Lung Assocation.
 We are using administrative data and qualitative data to to understand what is working and what isn’t working.
 I am the person responsible for the qualitative component of this study.

-This is a 3 year research study funded by the Saskatchewan Health Research Foundation that began in 2020.
+This research study funded by the Saskatchewan Health Research Foundation will wrap up in 2024.